-The Most Important Lesson I Want My Son to Learn: Love Yourself First
+The Most Important Lesson Our Children Can Learn: Love Yourself First

 But there is another way.
 If we learn to meet those thoughts with compassion, to gently challenge the story our mind is telling us, we begin to see things more clearly.
 We can respond with more kindness and balance, and over time we start to rewrite the script.

-As we talked, I watched his face begin to soften.
-He looked a little lighter, as though my words had reassured him that what he was feeling was a normal part of being human.
-It was as if he felt seen, validated, and perhaps even relieved to finally have the language and understanding to make sense of something so emotionally big.
+As the conversation unfolded, I watched the child’s face begin to soften.
+They looked a little lighter, as though their parent’s words had reassured them that what they were feeling was a normal part of being human.
+It was as if they felt seen, validated, and perhaps even relieved to finally have the language and understanding to make sense of something so emotionally big.

-I explained that what matters more than getting it right straight away is how we speak to ourselves when we don’t.
-Do we allow our inner critic to beat us up and call us names, or can we take a breath, place a hand on our heart and say,"That was hard, but I’m trying, and I’m still a good person.”
+What matters more than getting it right straight away is how we speak to ourselves when we don’t.
+Do we allow our inner critic to beat us up and call us names, or can we take a breath, place a hand on our heart and say,"That was hard, but I’m trying, and I’m still enough.”

 Self-compassion isn’t about letting ourselves off the hook or pretending things don’t matter.
 It’s about having our own back, especially when things feel hard or uncertain.
 It’s about being the kind of friend to ourselves that we are to others.

-As our conversation came to an end, his held me close and with a smile said “I love you mummy”.
+As the conversation came to an end, the two of them held each other and the child said “I love you mummy”.
 Those four words spoke a thousand things.
-He’d understood what I’d shared, he’d found comfort in the message, and most of all, he felt heard, seen, and deeply loved.
+He’d understood what was shared, he’d found comfort in the message, and most of all, he felt heard, seen, and deeply loved.

 ———